informatics-isi-edu/atlas-d2k-docs/docs/_docs/misc/Bulk-Upload-with-DERIVA-Client-Tools-v2.md

 ### 5.2.
 Upload files with `deriva-upload-cli`

+Once you are authenticated, you can upload the files.

-On the server, run the command:
+On the server, run the following command:

 ```
 > deriva-upload-cli --catalog 2 --token _token_ --catalog 2 _host_ _/path/to/_/deriva
 ```

 where:
 * _token_ is the token copy-and-pasted from your DERIVA-Auth session
 * _host_ is `www.atlas-d2k.org`, and